tilos/AWebServer/README.md

 AWebServer
 ==========
-is a Http-Server for Arduino with full file managing support, real time clock and optionaly Json support.
+is a Http-Server for Arduino with full file managing support, real time clock, Udp discovery and optionaly Json support.

+As full version with Json support and DEBUG flag it takes ~ 45.000 bytes and a Arduino Mega is needed.
+Without this and commenting out UdpServices::serveDiscovery(); in loop() it takes ~32.800 bytes.
+( and allmost fits on a Arduino UNO, soon I'll publish a version that fits)

 External dependencies